Skip to content

 Include a list of skills and qualifications that your ideal landscaper needs.
 This could include education level, work experience, training and certification, and any of these specific examples:

-Optional skills aren’t required but can narrow down your search if the landscaper job posting brings in lots of applicants.
+Optional skills aren’t required, but they can narrow down your search if the landscaper job posting brings in lots of applicants.
+Make this clear by saying a skill is preferred, optional, or an asset.

 READ MORE:Landscaping industry statistics and trends to watch